 We do not undertake any obligation to update our forward-looking statements after the date of this document for any reason, even if new information becomes available or other events occur in the future, except as may be required under applicable securities laws.
 You are advised to consult any further disclosures we make on related subjects in our reports filed with the SEC and with securities regulators in Canada on the System for Electronic Document Analysis and Retrieval (SEDAR).
-Also note that, in Part I, Item 1A of the Annual Report and in Part II, Item 1A of this report, we provide a cautionary discussion of the risks, uncertainties and possibly inaccurate assumptions relevant to our business.
+Also note that, in Part I, Item 1A of the Annual Report, Part II, Item 1A of the First Quarter 2021 Form 10-Q, Part II, Item 1A of the Second Quarter 2021 Form 10-Q and Part II, Item 1A of this report, we provide a cautionary discussion of the risks, uncertainties and possibly inaccurate assumptions relevant to our business.
 These are factors that, individually or in the aggregate, we think could cause our actual results to differ materially from expected and historical results.
 We note these factors for investors as permitted by Section 27A of the Securities Act and Section 21E of the Exchange Act.
 You should understand that it is not possible to predict or identify all such factors.
 Consequently, you should not consider this to be a complete discussion of all potential risks or uncertainties.